 This type of interconnection typically involves constructing a new T-D substation to serve normal load growth.
 They are usually located adjacent to an existing transmission line which is tapped or looped into the new substation.
 However sometimes, from a Best Value Planning perspective, the optimum site for the new substation cannot be located adjacent to the transmission line and we are required to construct a transmission line to the new substation site.
-In these instances it may require a single circuit transmission tap to the new substation or it may require a new transmission line from two existing substations forming a new network line.
+In these instances, it may require a single circuit transmission tap to the new substation, or it may require a new transmission line from two existing substations to form a new network line.
 Depending on the redistribution of the load and type of new interconnection, the transmission system performance may not be materially impacted.
 However, a new network line may have a greater impact on the transmission system performance than just connecting a new substation to existing lines.

 Adding T-D transformers at existing substations